 The DKE Group DEPG0290B1 is used on the SHA Badge.
-This display might be hard to come by so we also support an alternative: the to-do.

 The datasheet does a very good job explaining how to initialize the display and get it to picture something.
 The LUT is explained in the section below, because THAT isn’t really documented at all…

 The LUT is a small ‘program’ the display executes each time you refresh the display.
 It is arranged in two sections of 35 bytes.
 The first half configures voltages (TBD).
 The second half is the program.